 The connection and context manager associated with search_ext() are cleaned up when message.clean() is called.

-Return an Asynchronous Message instance, it asynchronous API.

 The Asynchronous Message instance can be safely used in a call to result3().

 To work with result3() API in predictable manner, the same LDAP connection is needed which originally provided the msgid.
 So, this method wraps the existing connection and msgid in a new AsynchronousMessage instance.
 The connection associated with search_ext() is released after result3() fetches the data associated with msgid.